oxen-io/session-push-notification-server/DOCUMENTATION.md

     I assume it's what it needs to be.
   - `spns` is a version counter, currently 1, but will be incremented if we make significant future changes to the notification protocol.
-  - `enc_payload` is a base64-encoded value which, in binary form, is:
+  - `enc_payload` is a base64-encoded value which, in decoded (binary) form, is:
     - 24 bytes of NONCE
     - however many bytes of encryption data
-      - the encryption data is a 1- or 2-element bencoded list, where:
+      - the encryption data, once decrypted, is a 1- or 2-element bencoded list, where:
-        - element [0] is the notification metadata json
+        - element [0] is the notification metadata (in JSON)
-        - element [1] is the message data (bytes).
+        - element [1] is the message data (in bytes).

-  - Notification metadata is a json object with keys:
+  - Notification metadata is JSON with keys (single-letter to minimize overhead in the size-limited push messages):

     "@" - the session ID (hex)
     "#" - the storage server message hash
     "n" - the namespace (integer)
     "l" - the byte length of the message data
-    "B" - will be present and set to true if the message data was too long for inclusion in the notification
+    "B" - will be present and set to true if the message data was too long for inclusion in the notification, omitted otherwise.

     Both "l" and "B" will be omitted if the subscription opted out of data (i.e. if it passed `"data": false).